AdobeDocs/experience-manager-cloud-service.en/help/assets/deploy-content-hub.md

 Asset distributors can approve assets on AEM as a Cloud Service so that they are available on Content Hub.

-To configure asset distributor role:
+To configure the asset distributor role:

 1. Access Experience Manager Assets product profiles by clicking the AEM as a Cloud Service product name in the list of products on Admin Console.